openstack/horizon/doc/source/topics/tables.rst

 in-line editing available to:

   #.
 Refresh itself with new data from the server.
   #.
-Display in edit mod.
+Display in edit mode.
   #.
 Send changed data to server.
   #.
 Display validation errors.